-Eagle Rock -- Two men have been arrested and booked for attempted murder in connection with last month's brush fire that burned about 45 acres near the 2 and 134 interchange, the LAPD announced this afternoon.
+Eagle Rock -- Two men have been arrested in connection with last month's brush fire that burned about 45 acres near the 2 and 134 interchange, the LAPD announced this afternoon.

 NBC4 reported that authorities believe the fire was intentionally set and targeted a homeless encampment next to the freeway.